roryogorman/Crafts-by-Ainhoa/README.md

 ### Testing of User Stories:
 #### First Time Users
 * A primary goal of first time users is to be easily able to access the site.
+    - Clicking on the weblink will allow the user to access the site.
 * The first time user should clearly be able to understand the site & its aims.
+    - The 'Welcome to...' section on the Landing Page (the Home Page) gives an overiew of the site and its objectives.
 * As the first time user is interested in crafting products, the user should be easily able to navigate the site, understand the layout of the site and where to find the desired content.
+    - The Navbar at the top of each screen is an easily navigable method for the site, and each link will take the user to the desied section.

 #### Returning Users
 * Returning Users may wish to examine the site more closely, understand how to contact & interact with the site owners.
+    - Contact Details for the site owner is given on each page & also links to the various Social Media platforms.
+    - There is also a section on the 'Shop' page inviting the user to leave feedback about the site & products.
 * They may be interested in subscribing to the site & so be kept aware of new products, blogs, etc.
+    - There is a Subscription button on each page, inviting the user to sign up to receive updates, new merchandise, etc.
 * They may wish to have increaed interaction with the site owners either through the site or through social media.
+    - As well as the Contact Details & Social Media links, there is also a Customer Reviews section on the 'Shop' page inviting the user to leave feedback about the site & products.

 #### Frequent Users
 * Frequent Users may be interested in purchasing products.
+    - An Order Form on the 'Shop' page invies the user to purchase goods.
 * Frequent Users may wish to give reveiws & feedback to the Owners on the functionality of the site.
+    - On the 'Shop' page, there is a Customer Reviews section inviting the user to leave any feedback.

-#### Site Owners
+#### Site Owner
-* The site owners wish to use the site to give a web presence to thier business, showcase their products and selling the merchandise.
+* The site owner wishes to use the site to give a web presence to their business, showcase their products and to sell the merchandise.
+    - This site gives the Owner a presence on the web.
+    - There is a Carousel of Images where the Owner can display a sample of her crafts.
+    - There is a 'Shop' page where customers can place an order for goods.
-* The site owners wish to have an easy-to-follow site that can be updated regularly with new products, new blogposts, new layouts, etc.
+* The site owner wishes to have an easy-to-follow site that can be updated regularly with new products, new blogposts, new layouts, etc.
+    - The site is an easy-to-follow tool and any amendments, updates, new posts, etc, can be easily uploaded to the page.
-* The site owners also would like to see clear links between the site and the various social media platforms.
+* The site owner also would like to see clear links between the site and the various social media platforms.
+    - The footer of each pages contains links to the various Social Media pages for the business.

 ***